 - Annual management fees – the annual management fees fluctuate, depending on the fund

-The costs involved with investing in a QNUPS are usually lower than QROPS charges and considering the benefits that are available, it is hugely advantageous for British expats living abroad to take a QNUPS.
+The costs involved with investing in a QNUPS2 are usually lower than QROPS charges and considering the benefits that are available, it is hugely advantageous for British expats living abroad to take a QNUPS.
 QNUPS differ from UK pensions where you lose 55% of your pension upon death, whereas with a QNUPS your pension fund remains largely intact and with greatly reduced or zero inheritance tax charges.
 Theoretically if a QNUPS cost you less than 55% of your fund amount to set up then it would make sense to opt for a QNUPS in most circumstances.

 An investment in a QNUPS must provide sufficient tax reductions and other benefits to justify the setup costs.
 Investment regulations for QNUPS are flexible; you can hold a wide range of assets in a QNUPS, for example your own home and other properties (you can also take a loan from your QNUPS).

-A QNUPS must be recognised for tax purposes and subject to taxation in the country in which it is established; the taxable amount payable on capital and income is determined by that jurisdiction in which you are resident.
+A QNUPS must be recognised for tax purposes and subject to taxation in the country in which it is established; the taxable amount payable3 on capital and income is determined by that jurisdiction in which you are resident.
 The main tax benefit associated with a QNUPS is the low or zero IHT payable on the member’s death.

-Before making any decisions on investing in a QNUPS, potential clients should to talk to a reputable specialist adviser (who may charge for their services, but for the most part, their fees are linked to performance).
+Before making any decisions on investing in a QNUPS, potential clients should to talk to a reputable specialist adviser4 (who may charge for their services, but for the most part, their fees are linked to performance).
 The potential savings and growth they can generate with your QNUPS pension fund will far outweigh their costs.